camerahacks/lightroom-macro-pad/README.md

     def macros():
         # This is where you add the list of macros for this mode
-        # add as many macros as the number of buttons/switches
+        # add as many macros as the number of macro buttons/switches
         return [
                 oneToOneZoom,
                 goPrevious,